How to Get a Business License

 - Delaware: Delaware Department of Revenue (for businesses operating in the state)

-- DC: Department of Consumer and Regulatory Affairs
+- DC: Department of Licensing and Consumer Protection – Business Licensing Division

 - Hawaii: Hawaii Department of Taxation